kensanata/spellcasters/Wogan.md

 hill is covered in simple huts and long houses dug into the ground so that all you see are their earthen roofs overgrown with grass.

+As is soon apparent, Wogan knows how to wash wounds and set bones but as is also apparent, his healing is non-magical.
+He only uses magic to lift the spirits of those around him.
+And yet everybody knows that he is a powerful spell caster.
+People simply don't quite know *what* he can do or where he learned his skills.
+All they know is that he likes to surround himself with wolves and he likes watching the moon.

 Wherever Wogan goes he is accompanied by a loyal companion: a white wolf nearly as big as pony.
 This is the winter wolf *Frostbite*, HD 5+1 AC 4 bite 1d10 (1–4/6) or breath of ice 2d6 for 5m (5–6/6) F6 MV